Which Plant Milk Is the Healthiest? A Protein and Nutrition Comparison

 Cow’s Milk (Full Fat and Semi-Skimmed): GI is relatively low due to lactose compared to carbohydrate plant-based milk.

 The GI of milk can vary based on factors like fat content, processing, and the amount of carbohydrates.
-If you are worried about sugar spikes in your blood, Go for low-GI milk, like Almond Milk, and avoid Rice Milk.
+If you are worried about sugar spikes in your blood, go for low-GI milk, like Almond Milk, and avoid Rice Milk.
 However, please always consider your overall diet and consult with healthcare professionals.

-Which vegan milk should you go for?
+To Summarise, which plant-based milk should you go for?

 You can also choose a variety fortified with vitamins and minerals like calcium, vitamin D, and vitamin B12 to make the vegan milk even more nutritious.
 I always buy unfortified milk and supplement with high-quality B12 vitamins and get other nutrients from food.

-I would avoid vegan milk-added stabilizers like gums, emulsifiers, and natural flavours.
+I would avoid plant milk-added stabilizers like gums, emulsifiers, and natural flavours.
 Are they all harmful?
 Not all of them.
 Are they nutritious?
 No, so why drink them if there are plenty of healthy vegan milk options with pure ingredients?

 best plant based milk brands